 Energy generated by water is clean and reliable.

+But hydro is not the only way Fall River generates power!
 Fall River Electric Cooperative in conjunction with 13 other Northwest electric cooperatives, as PNGC Power, also owns the Coffin Butte Landfill Gas Generation Project, located near Corvallis, Oregon.
 Coffin Butte generates clean, renewable green energy that comes from landfill gas – a natural by-product of the organic matter in the neighboring regional landfill.
 Fall River Electric receives renewable energy credits for 3 percent of the total power predictably produced at Coffin Butte, roughly 1.2 megawatts annually.

 The Coffin Butte gas project is another example of Fall River Electric Cooperative’s commitment to innovative resources, responsible resource use, reliable service, and low cost energy for all our owner-members.

 You can support your Cooperative’s efforts to reduce the environmental impact of generating energy by joining the Green Power program.

 The Chester hydro facility is a joint venture between Fall River Rural Electric Cooperative and the Fremont-Madison Irrigation District and was licensed by the Federal Energy Regulatory Commission in 2008 with construction completed in 2014.
 The unique design features a 38 inch inflatable rubber dam bolted to the top of the original concrete irrigation diversion dam built in the 1930s.
 The rubber dam when inflated slightly increases the upstream level of the river that improves the flow of water through the dam’s three turbines which can produce up to 15 million kilowatt hours annually of clean, renewable hydropower.